Abhyu-S/kortex-sdxl/README.md

 - The Hardware Proxy: The NVIDIA Tesla T4 provides approximately 65 TOPS (Int8) and 8.1 TFLOPS (FP32).

-Conclusion: By optimizing Stable Diffusion XL (SDXL) to run locally on a T4, we demonstrate a workload that is mathematically feasible on a 2030 edge device without reliance on cloud inference, adhering to the challenge's low-latency (<10s) and privacy requirements.
+*Conclusion*: By optimizing Stable Diffusion XL (SDXL) to run locally on a T4, we demonstrate a workload that is mathematically feasible on a 2030 edge device without reliance on cloud inference, adhering to the challenge's low-latency (<10s) and privacy requirements.

 ## Core Optimizations (Lightweight Architecture)
 We implement a "Software-First" optimization strategy to fit foundation models into constrained mobile environments (approx. 16-24GB Unified RAM projected for 2030 flagships).

 1. 4-bit NF4 Quantization
 Technique: We utilize Normal Float 4 (NF4) quantization via bitsandbytes.